Why is it that the fittest riders often have such exposed piping?

 When Bora–Hansgrohe rider Paweł Poljański shared pictures of his jaw-dropping legs across social media after stage 16 of the 2017 Tour de France, pundits emerged from all quarters to chip in their views on the how exceptional (or not) Poljański’s legs were.

-Canadian pro Antoine Duchesne showed off his defined tree trunks after he missed out on a Tour call up (gotta get them some air time after all that hard work!) and this year Lotto-Soudal’s Tomasz Marczynski bowled us all over with his exceptionally chiselled pipes (and muscles), asserting “Looks like Le Tour is coming!”
+Canadian pro Antoine Duchesne showed off his defined tree trunks after he missed out on a Tour call up (gotta get them some air time after all that hard work!) and Lotto-Soudal’s Tomasz Marczynski bowled us all over with his exceptionally chiselled pipes (and muscles), asserting “Looks like Le Tour is coming!”